ohenley/amoc/readme.md

 ## Usage

 Launch mouse_capture_win32.exe.
-NOTE: As-is the mouse capture is refreshed at around 60 Hz.
+NOTE: As-is this code is set to capture the mouse position in screenspace at ~ 60 Hz.

 ## Acknowledgments